fraley/rota/howto/welcome.md

 There is also a [Vallco Invite Only Pickup Facebook Group](https://www.facebook.com/groups/258581284603198/) that patrons use for fun, post photos, etc ([POC](#poc) does **not** use Facebook for important notifications).
-If you want to be part of that group, please send email to [POC](#poc).
+If you want to be part of that group, please send an email to [POC](#poc).

 # Skater IOU List
 IOU list keeps tracked of skaters that owe money or skaters who are owed money.
 IOUs may be settled the next time you skate (reminder on sign-in sheet next to your name).
-Current IOU list is under **Notes** field of every [InviteApp](#benchapp) invite (please note that as IOUs are settled, [POC](#poc) does not necessary go back and update this field of existing invites).
-The last invite sent out will have the most up to date IOU information.
+Current IOU list is under **Notes** field of every [InviteApp](#benchapp) invite (please note that as IOUs are settled, [POC](#poc) does not necessary go back and update **Notes** field of existing invites).
+Only the last invite sent out will have the most up to date IOU information and that information is only up to date at the time that invite was sent out.
 If you would like to settle your IOU before your next skate, please arrange electronic payment with one of the [POC](#poc).

 # Invite Only
 This is an "invite only" pickup in that it is a private event not open to public.